Air Atlanta Icelandic: History

+In 2025, Air Atlanta Icelandic adds their first Boeing 777-200ER.

 Destinations

 Air Atlanta Icelandic operates worldwide passenger and cargo flights as charters and ACMI services for various customers.
-For example, as of January 2012, the airline operated cargo flights on behalf of Saudia from their hub in Jeddah to Brussels, Amsterdam, Frankfurt (Hahn), Dhaka, Hong Kong, Houston, New York, and Greenville–Spartanburg.
+For example, as of February 2025, the airline operated cargo flights on behalf of Saudia from their hub in Jeddah to Brussels, Amsterdam, Frankfurt (Hahn), Dhaka, Hong Kong, Houston, New York, and Greenville–Spartanburg.

 Fleet

-As of May 2022, the Air Atlanta Icelandic fleet consists of the following aircraft:
+As of February 2025, the Air Atlanta Icelandic fleet consists of the following aircraft: